alperenn123/cool-project/README.md

 Run the command `docker compose up --build -d && docker compose logs -f` to start the application, if it is successfull express server will be available at `localhost:3000`, application has swagger for api documentation it is accessible through `localhost:3000/api-doc`.

+If the application starts but endpoints are not responding, it might releated to line endings, try cloning again with `--config core.autocrlf=input` flag.

 Run `docker compose down` for stopping the docker containers.

 For local development you need to have node and npm installed, simple cd into the root of the project and do a `npm i` command.